junxit/us-congress-bills-112/metadata.md

 - 2012-05-08 — Introduced in House
 - 2012-05-08 — Introduced in House
 - 2012-05-08 — Referred to the House Committee on Natural Resources.
+- 2012-05-15 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2012-06-08 — Subcommittee Hearings Held.
+- 2012-08-01 — Committee Consideration and Mark-up Session Held.
+- 2012-08-01 — Ordered to be Reported (Amended) by the Yeas and Nays: 25 - 19.
+- 2012-08-01 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-09-10 — Placed on the Union Calendar, Calendar No. 473.
+- 2012-09-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-655.
+- 2012-09-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-655.